 Force a reboot during Autopilot

-If you can, assign a policy that falls under the RebootRequired URI so ESP enforces a restart before the desktop.
-That guarantees IME sees the correct user session on the first pass and avoids the 60-minute window altogether.
+The last way out is to assign a policy that falls under the RebootRequired URI so ESP enforces a restart before the desktop.
+That guarantees IME sees the correct user session on the first pass and avoids the 60-minute window altogether… But we all know that rebooting a device during Autopilot could break your Passwordless experience (TAP)

 Mermaid flow of the logic